tariq7299/BolesaLandingPage/to-do.md

 - Ask about typography
 - Create the right border of the logout button
 - Create the gray circles and there dotted lines in integration section benefit cards

-- Make the buttons in subscrfiption cards just like every other buttn (font and padding)
-- Remove overflow of the subscription section by putton all of them in a padding
-- Fix the slider
-- add more padding between sections
-- Fix structure of subscription card and remove 75vh of them
-- make tabby section better by making img take 50% of whole column
-- make carreirs betrter on ipads porttrait